Find Affordable College Courses

 Burlington, VT

-Champlain College came in at #8 in this year’s edition of the Most Popular Health/Medical Admin Services Bachelor’s Degree Schools in the New England Region ranking.
-Located in the small city of Burlington, Champlain is a private not-for-profit school with a small student population.
+Champlain College did quite well in this year’s ranking of the most popular places for health and medical administrative services students to get a bachelor’s degree.
+It came in at #8 on the list.
+Located in the small city of Burlington, Champlain is a private not-for-profit college with a small student population.

 About 95% of the students majoring in health and medical administrative services at the school are women while 5% are male.